Noransaber/alx-system_engineering-devops/0x19-postmortem/REDME.md

 ## Root Cause and Resolution:🧑‍💻
 **Root Cause:** The issue was caused by a firmware bug in the disk controller, which led to a cascading failure in the storage array, making data temporarily unavailable.

-**Resolution:**💚😌 The malfunctioning disk controller was replaced, and data recovery was performed to restore lost data.
+**Resolution:💚😌** The malfunctioning disk controller was replaced, and data recovery was performed to restore lost data.
 Firmware updates were applied to prevent similar issues in the future.

 ## Corrective and Preventative Measures:✅